Day 1 You'll See:

 Day 3 You’ll See:

-Tampa Bay is one of the most diverse getaway locations that features everything from pristine golden beaches to world class museums and educational institutions.
-This 3 day adventure in Tampa Bay will allow your group to explore the best the city has to offer, as well as learn the history, ecology, and geography of an area so shaped by tourism and discovery.
+Tampa Bay is one of the most diverse getaway locations that features everything from pristine golden beaches to world-class museums and educational institutions.
+This 3-day adventure in Tampa Bay will allow your group to explore the best the city has to offer, as well as learn the history, ecology, and geography of an area so shaped by tourism and discovery.
 You will have multiple opportunities to explore the city, from cruise ship to segway, as well as see the important local museums, Tampa icons, and have some time to relax by the beach!
-The shopping and eating here is fantastic, as you will see with just one call to Adventure Student Travel to start planning your trip to Tampa Bay today!
+The shopping and eating here are fantastic, as you will see with just one call to Adventure Student Travel to start planning your trip to Tampa Bay today!

 Museum of Science and Industry - Tampa’s premier learning and education center is the Museum of Science and Industry, otherwise known as MOSI.
 Inside you will find over 450 hands-on activities and exhibits featuring space and astronomy, technology, robotics, gaming, and more.
 MOSI is such a huge playground of fun, most people forget it’s educational!
 While here your group will have a multitude of options to explore science, starting with the Touch the Future exhibits that include the Meridian Shuttle, an autonomous vehicle that is driverless and electric, the Drone Zone, and the Idea Zone’s robotic coding area.
 Next head over to the 3D Printing the Future exhibit, describing how the innovative printers are printing everything from fashion and decor to medical tools and human organs.
 You will also have the chance to visit the Saunders Planetarium, Mission Moonbase, or daily Space Talks with Professor Paris.
 After you’ve explored all you can within the galleries be sure to check out the Florida Hospital IMAX Dome Theater or MOSI Backwoods and Bioworks Butterfly Garden.
 If you work up an appetite head over to the Everything’s Fresh Market and then the Elements Gift Shop to find unique gifts and scientific souvenirs!